 As mentioned above, they should have a very clear path to success for you.
 You should have established goals and benchmarks along the way to track your progress.
 For example, if you’re a beginner, they might tell you for the first few weeks you’ll be focusing on very basic bodyweight movements, mobility, flexibility, and core strength, then you’ll progress to using some resistance.

-And remember, you can be going to the greatest trainer on the planet, success is in your hands, not theirs.
+And remember, you can be going to the greatest trainer or coach on the planet, but your success or failure is on you, not them.